SUNET/docker-edusign-app/README.rst

 PROXY_NETWORK
-    If the NGINX server is behind a proxy server / load balancer, it needs to know the network address(es) of the proxy to be able to recoiver the real IP from the client.
+    If the NGINX server is behind a proxy server / load balancer, it needs to know the network address(es) of the proxy to be able to recover the real IP from the client.
 It can be set to an IP address / hostname/ CIDR / unix socket.

 Mail configuration
 ..................